All Episodes

 Looks like Democrats paid for this.

-This is the one about hookers in a Ritz Carlton in Russia, which turned out to be false.
+This is the one about hookers in a Ritz-Carlton in Russia, which turned out to be false.

-You know, you add all of this together.
+You know, you add all this together.

 We've got eavesdropping on the Trump team, Manafort, Carter Page, probably others.